8.5 Discharge Teaching and Home Adherence

 Key Takeaways

-• Discharge teaching should cover wound-care steps, supplies, follow-up, warning signs, prevention behaviors, and who to contact.
+• Discharge teaching covers wound-care steps, supplies, follow-up, warning signs, prevention behaviors, and who to contact.

 • Home adherence depends on realistic routines, supply access, caregiver support, and clear escalation instructions.

-• The exam favors discharge plans that link education with reevaluation appointments and interprofessional coordination.
+• The exam favors discharge plans that link education to reevaluation appointments and interprofessional coordination.

-• A safe plan accounts for the patient's setting rather than assuming clinic resources are available at home.
+• A safe plan accounts for the patient's actual setting rather than assuming clinic resources exist at home.

 Discharge Teaching That Supports Reevaluation

 Discharge is a high-risk moment for wound-care errors.
-The patient leaves a setting with staff, supplies, equipment, and routine monitoring and moves to a home, facility, or community setting with different support.
-WCC education questions often ask what must be taught before discharge or what to do when a home plan is not feasible.
+The patient moves from a setting with staff, supplies, equipment, and routine monitoring into a home, facility, or community setting with very different support.
+WCC items often ask what must be taught before discharge, or what to do when a home plan is not feasible.

-The safest answer does not assume that a written order automatically becomes home care.
-It checks whether the patient or caregiver can perform the plan, obtain supplies, manage devices, recognize warning signs, and return for reevaluation.
-It also checks whether the receiving team has the same information.
+The safest answer never assumes a written order automatically becomes home care.
+It confirms the patient or caregiver can perform the plan, obtain supplies, manage devices, recognize warning signs, and return for reevaluation — and that the receiving team has the same information.

 Discharge topicWhy it mattersVerification method